Poster Session 1

 1. Biomedical Research Data Management Open Online Education: Challenges & Lessons Learned

-Julie Goldman (University of Massachusetts Medical School)
+Julie Goldman (Harvard Medical School)

 The Best Practices for Biomedical Research Data Management Massive Open Online Course provides training to librarians, biomedical researchers, undergraduate and graduate biomedical students, and other interested individuals on recommended practices facilitating the discoverability, access, integrity, reuse value, privacy, security, and long term preservation of biomedical research data.
 This poster highlights lessons learned from the first year of this project for developing open online educational materials for RDM.